What Is a Home Group?

 Each home group looks a little different (structure of the gathering, make-up of participants, etc).
 Some use family-style dinner as a time of fellowship; others keep meetings very simple.
 Some groups include entire families, other are couples, all women, all men, or a mixture.
 Despite these distinctions, all home groups share the vision of creating a culture of discipleship by building relationships that point each other back to Jesus.

-St. Luke provides Home Group materials that guide group discussion and often go along with the current sermon series, Find the most recent “Taking Worship Home” material here.
+St. Luke provides Home Group materials that guide group discussion and often go along with the current sermon series.
+Find the most recent “Taking Worship into Your Week” material here.

 How to Join a Home Group